ktorio/ktor-documentation/topics/bearer-client.md

 - The `client` instance.
 In the code snippet above, we use it to submit form parameters.
 - The `oldTokens` property is used to access the refresh token and send it to the token endpoint.

+> The `markAsRefreshTokenRequest` function exposed by `HttpRequestBuilder` enables special handling of requests used to obtain a refresh token.

 ### (10) <- Access and refresh tokens {id="step10"}

 After receiving new tokens, we can save them in the [storage](#step4), so `refreshTokens` looks as follows: